matpalm/snli_nn/README.md

 ## dropout

-hardly overfitting on training but, still, does dropout help with our generalisations?
+hardly overfitting on training but, still, does dropout help with our generalisations? (applied between final state concat and MLP)

 ```
 export C="--learning-rate=0.01 --dev-run-freq=10000 --bidirectional